Blackbird (Beatles song)

 "Blackbird" is a song by the English rock band the Beatles from their 1968 double album The Beatles (also known as "the White Album").
 It was written by Paul McCartney and credited to Lennon–McCartney, and performed as a solo piece by McCartney.
-When discussing the song, McCartney has said that the lyrics were inspired by hearing the call of a blackbird in Rishikesh, India, and by racial tension in the Southern United States.
+When discussing the song, McCartney has said that the lyrics were inspired by hearing the call of a blackbird in Rishikesh, India, and by the civil rights movement in the Southern United States.

+Widely regarded as one of the best songs by the band, it has been covered by several artists, including Agua De Annique, Crosby, Stills & Nash, Judy Collins, Neil Diamond, Billy Preston, Sia, Sarah McLachlan and on the American musical series Glee.
+In 2024, Beyoncé covered the song for her eighth studio album Cowboy Carter which became the version with the highest placement on the Billboard Hot 100.

 Origins

-McCartney explained on Chaos and Creation at Abbey Road, aired in 2005, that the guitar accompaniment for "Blackbird" was inspired by Johann Sebastian Bach's Bourrée in E minor, a well-known lute piece, often played on the classical guitar.
+McCartney explained on Chaos and Creation at Abbey Road that the guitar accompaniment for "Blackbird" was inspired by Johann Sebastian Bach's Bourrée in E minor, a well-known lute piece, often played on the classical guitar.
 As teenagers, he and George Harrison tried to learn Bourrée as a "show off" piece.
 The Bourrée is distinguished by melody and bass notes played simultaneously on the upper and lower strings.
-McCartney adapted a segment of the Bourrée (reharmonised into the original's relative major key of G) as the opening of "Blackbird", and carried the musical idea throughout the song.
+McCartney said that he adapted a segment of the Bourrée (reharmonised into the original's relative major key of G) as the opening of "Blackbird", and carried the musical idea throughout the song.
+The first three notes of the song, which then transitioned into the opening guitar riff, were inspired from Bach.

 The first night his future wife Linda Eastman stayed at his home, McCartney played "Blackbird" for the fans camped outside his house.